rozlynboutin/microbiome_helper/Metagenomic-standard-operating-procedure.md

         echo "--local" >> ./bowtie2_config.txt ### add the bowtie2 options you want to use to a config file run_contaminant_filter.pl -p 4 -o screened_reads/ stitched_reads/*.assembled* -d /home/shared/bowtiedb/GRCh38_PhiX -c ./bowtie2_config.txt

 5. Run Trimmomatic to trim off bases under specified quality values and to discard reads under a certain length after trimming (running FastQC on the screened reads is helpful for choosing these parameters).
+This script will automatically assume that sample IDs are the first field when the filename is delimited by "_".
+You may instead want to use "." as the delimiter with "--delimiter .".

         run_trimmomatic.pl -l 5 -t 5 -r 15 -w 4 -m 70 -j /usr/local/prg/Trimmomatic-0.36/trimmomatic-0.36.jar --thread 4 -o trimmomatic_filtered screened_reads/*fastq